 With decommissioning happening at FCS, Reyzlik and her group are now focusing on the spent fuel pool.
 Over the years, she equally enjoyed the typical daily work as well as the variation that came with working refueling outages.

 She came to FCS without any nuclear background and worked hard to get through the training program.
-There is plenty of work still to be done at FCS such as site characterization and asbestos removal, and she is hoping to cross-train with radiation protection to help with the decommissioning.
+There is plenty of work still to be done at FCS such as site characterization and asbestos removal.
+She is hoping to cross-train with radiation protection to help with the decommissioning.

 OPPD has been good to her and her family, she said.
 Reyzlik’s 13-year-old daughter, Caitlyn is a student at Blair Middle School.
 Her husband, Heath, is an Omaha firefighter.
 Eventually her time with OPPD will end she will have to find a new job.
 She is considering a return to law enforcement.
 She admits she misses crime scenes.